cppshizoidS/Python/README.md

 PyGame is the folder with simple animation of flame using PyGame

 Qt is the folder with Qt Simple window(Using Qt5)

+Neural_Net is the folder with Simple Neural Net using NumPy